Connecting drives

 Connecting Google Cloud Storage

-Commercial and Enterprise badge
+Commercial & Enterprise

 When connecting Google Cloud Storage as a drive, the following configuration settings are available.
 Review these settings to ensure you have the required configuration information.